icon

 Within mortgages consumers can opt for closed or open mortgages.
 Closed mortgages penalize you for paying off all or part of your mortgage early whereas an open mortgage is flexible and allows you to increase your regular payments or pay a lump sum each year.

-Mortgage insurance or CMHC insurance is required for homeowners who purchase a home with a down payment of less than 20%.
-This insurance is meant to protect the lender, not you.
-The benefit is that it allows you to buy a home even if you have less than 20% of the purchase price saved for a down payment.
+The benefit of mortgage loan insurance is that it allows you to buy a home even if you have under 20% of the purchase price saved for a down payment.

 How do you qualify for the best mortgage rates?